Arduino-IRremote/Arduino-IRremote/README.md

 - Overflow, Repeat and other flags are now in [`IrReceiver.receivedIRData.flags`](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/src/IRremote.h#L126).
 - Seldom used: `results.rawbuf` and `results.rawlen` must be replaced by `IrReceiver.decodedIRData.rawDataPtr->rawbuf` and `IrReceiver.decodedIRData.rawDataPtr->rawlen`.

-# Running your 2.x program with the 3.x library version
+# Do not convert your 2.x program and use the 3.x library version
+The 3.x versions try to be backwards compatible, so you can easily run your old examples.
+But some functions like e.g. `sendNEC()` -see below- could not made backwards compatible, so in this cases you must revisit your code and adapt it to the 3.x library.<br/>
-If you program is like:
+If you program look like:
 ```
 IRrecv irrecv(RECV_PIN);
 decode_results results;